Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.
-  --warning-errors WARN_ERRORS
+  -v, --verbose         Makes this plugin verbose during the operation.
+Useful
-                        WARN threshold for the link errors of a port, as a Nagios range in errors per second, summed over every error counter that port keeps.
-Off by default, because a link that drops the occasional frame is not worth alerting on; watch the graph first and set it once you know what your fabric normally sits at.
-A healthy link sits at 0.
-Example: `--warning-errors=1` -v, --verbose         Makes this plugin verbose during the operation.
-Useful for debugging and seeing what is going on under the hood.
+                        for debugging and seeing what is going on under the hood.
 Appends what every API request returned, so the